 Technology is often ridiculed for minimizing social interaction.
 And, true, you might be more inclined to scroll through Instagram while you’re waiting for class to start than striking up a conversation with the stranger sitting next to you—but when it comes to bonding over the human experience, the Internet facilitates a discussion more open and farther-reaching than ever before.
 For instance, how often do you read a tweet that makes you realize, “Wait, other people feel like that, too?
 I’m not the only one?”

 If one thing’s become apparent in the age of the Internet, it’s that being an Adult™ is super confusing, especially when it comes to money.
-To make matters worse, millennials are often shamed for not knowing how to do “simple” things like filing a tax return (as if we chose to take two different kinds of Algebra instead of practical math).
+Money is a crucial part of all our lives, but most of us were simply not taught how to handle it effectively.
+Our lack of knowledge can potentially lead to serious financial hardships down the line.
+To make matters worse, gen z and millennials are often shamed for not knowing how to do “simple” things like filing a tax return (as if we chose to take two different kinds of Algebra instead of practical math).

 Navigating college life can be difficult, to say the least.
 College Cure is the cheat sheet you’ve been looking for.
 The College Cure slogan is, “Everything College, No Prerequisites.”
 You can browse blog posts by topic, including relationships, health, life in college, and many others.